|

 was about 52.
 He hardly could have been an "upcoming young pianist".

-for the Webster Continental LP with reference number St-12-2.)
+could be true for the Webster Continental LP with reference number St-12-2.)
 D

 I S C O G R A P H Y Conrad